 Commercial insurance renewal checklist

-An annual review of commercial insurance policies can be time-consuming for small business owners, making it tempting to automatically renew existing policies.
-However, if their business has changed over the past year, they run the risk of being underinsured or potentially overpaying for coverage.
+An annual review of commercial insurance can be time-consuming for small business owners, making it tempting to automatically renew existing policies.
+However, if your business has changed over the past year, you run the risk of being underinsured or potentially overpaying for coverage.

-It's important for commercial insurance coverage to meet a company’s evolving needs.
+It's important for small business insurance policies to meet a company’s evolving needs.
 The business insurance renewal process provides the perfect opportunity for business owners to work with their insurance agent to determine if current policies are still providing the necessary protection and if they might qualify for discounts.

 Get a head start on business insurance renewal